Manhattan (1979 film): Filming

 Allen talked to cinematographer Gordon Willis about how fun it would be to shoot the film in black and white, Panavision aspect ratio (2.35:1) because it would give "a great look at New York City, which is sort of one of the characters in the film".
 Allen decided to shoot his film in black and white because that was how he remembered it from when he was small.
 "Maybe it's a reminiscence from old photographs, films, books and all that.
 But that's how I remember New York."
 The film was shot on location with the exception of some of the scenes in the planetarium, which were filmed on a set.

-The famous bridge shot was done at five in the morning.
+The famous Queensboro Bridge shot was done at five in the morning.
 The production had to bring their own bench as there were no park benches at the location.
 The bridge had two sets of necklace lights on a timer controlled by the city.
 When the sun came up, the bridge lights went off.
 Willis made arrangements with the city to leave the lights on and that he would let them know when they got the shot.
 Afterward, they could be turned off.
 As they started to shoot the scene, one string of bridge lights went out, and Allen was forced to use that take.

 After finishing the film, Allen was very unhappy with it and asked United Artists not to release it.
 He offered to make a film for no fee instead.
-He later said, "I just thought to myself, 'At this point in my life, if this is the best I can do, they shouldn't give me money to make movies.'"
+He later said: "I just thought to myself, 'At this point in my life, if this is the best I can do, they shouldn't give me money to make movies.'"